sbt/sbt-site/src/main/paradox/index.md

 # sbt-site

-This sbt-site plugin generates project websites from static content as well as @ref:[third-party generators](generators/index.md) and can optionally include generated ScalaDoc.
+This sbt-site plugin generates project websites from static content as well as @ref:[third-party generators](generators/index.md) and can optionally include generated Scaladoc.
 It is designed to work hand-in-hand with publishing plugins like [sbt-ghpages].

 Before upgrading please consult the @github:[release notes](/notes/).
 Instructions for upgrading from a version before 1.x.x can be found in the @github[migration guide].